Redding Regional Airport: Ground transportation

 The airport is southeast of Redding along Airport Road at Knighton Road.
 Interstate 5 can be reached to the west via Knighton Road, and California State Route 44 can be reached to the north via Airport Road.
 Both long-term and short-term parking are available, as well as car rental and taxi services.

 Expansion plans

 The City of Redding's remodel and expansion of the terminal building was complete as of November 11, 2014, when the grand opening took place.
 The project cost approximately $9.8 million, with the majority of funds coming from the FAA Airport Improvement Program.
 The terminal building was expanded from 20,000 sq. ft. to approximately 30,000 sq. ft.
 The secure passenger holding area increased its holding capacity from 70 passengers to over 200.
-The holding area now has restrooms, convenience for passengers who previously had to leave the sterile area if they wished to visit the restroom.
+The holding area now has restrooms, a convenience for passengers who previously had to leave the secure area if they needed to use the restroom.
 This project was constructed by the general contractor Danco Builders Northwest, out of Arcata.